Struggling with how to talk to kids is a right of passage for parents and caretakers.

 They just might surprise us.

 During my training, I attended a wonderful Montessori presentation by a Virginia Varga.
 She pioneered the development of a Montessori Infant & Toddler curriculum in the 60s.
-Her experience with children, particularly toddlers, is extensive, to say the least.
+Her experience with children, toddlers especially, is extensive, to say the least.
 She passed some of her knowledge onto those of us lucky enough to be in her audience.

 I was fascinated with her.

 She emphasized that toddlers are in their prime developing a sense of identity and that, by 2 years old, the basic structure of personality is already formed in these little spirits.
 That is not to say that personality can't change to some extent but the basic foundation already exists in form.
 Even at birth, temperament is deeply embedded in who we all are.
 I loved it when Virginia said, emphasizing Maria Montessori herself, “already at 3, a child is a little man”.
 I could not help but giggle a bit thinking about my own children and all their “personality”.